lenhoanglnh/SmartPoop/English/3-bias.md

 Marc dials Dr. Marta's number.

-> Hello Dr. Marta, this is Marc.
-You are currently on speakerphone with Katia and me, President and Vice President of SmartPoop.
-We have an update on Issa's case.
+> Hello Dr. Marta, this is Marc Rofstein.
+You are currently on speakerphone with Katia Crapinski and myself, President and Vice President of SmartPoop.
+We have an update on Issa Gueye's case.

 > Hello Dr. Marta, this is Katia.
-I've analyzed Issa's case, and I'm pretty sure it's a false positive.
-In other words, SmartPoop made a mistake in reporting a problem with Issa's data.
+I've analyzed Mr. Gueye's case, and I'm pretty sure it's a false positive.
+In other words, SmartPoop made a mistake in reporting a problem with Mr Gueye's data.

 > Hello Marc and Katia, replies Dr. Marta.
 Are you sure of what you are saying?
-Issa has some worrying symptoms, especially on the digestive level and in terms of fatigue.
+Mr. Gueye has some worrying symptoms, especially on the digestive level and in terms of fatigue.

 > This is weird.
 The data I have doesn't seem to suggest symptoms of concern, says Katia.